lucky-wolf/DW2-XL/README.md

 - Upgraded assault pod shield penetration to partly compensate
 - Rejiggered racial governments allowed to better reflect racial character
 - Adjusted Hive Mind to give more appropriate starting techs
+- Adjusted Hive Mind to be super stable, but if your leader is replaced, it causes massive disruption
+- Adjusted Hive Mind to give a House of the One facility at homeworld which offers some nice perks for your homeworld only
 - Added missing Hail Cannon [PD] (v2)
 - Buffed Bulwark Missiles range and final damage values to better distinguish them
 - Fixed "Strike Fighters" tech name (had be overwritten as Fighter Vs)